veltzer/demos-docker/compose/exercises/cors/exercise.md

 # CORS

-* Create two machine, one taking javascript from the other although they are from two different origins
+* Create two machine, one taking JavaScript from the other although they are from two different origins